Our Vision Statement

 As an educator, Dr. Dakhil has trained future doctors as a Clinical Professor of Medicine at the University of Kansas School of Medicine-Wichita.
 As a researcher, Dr. Dakhil has served as a principal investigator of the Wichita Community Clinical Oncology Program, a National Cancer Institute-sponsored research program which has been instrumental in advancing cancer treatment.
 He was one of the doctors to develop the port-a-cath system and the implantable pump system for delivering chemotherapy directly to liver tumors.

-As a philanthropist, the Wichita Cancer Foundation is only his latest effort to provide access to medical treatment for patients needing financial assistance.
+As a philanthropist, the Wichita Cancer Foundation is only his latest effort to provide access to medical care for patients needing financial assistance.
 Honored as a 2014 Health Care Hero Lifetime Achievement recipient by the Wichita Business Journal, he has truly established himself as a leader in our Wichita community and a true advocate for cancer patients.